Art Links!

 - kentoi - simplistic yet stylistic art of backgrounds and props, lots of cars driving off of cliffs.

-- picassotrigger8 - bizarre and intriguing animations
+- picassotrigger8 - bizarre and intriguing animations (WARNING for EXTREME FLASHING LIGHTS and EYESTRAIN)

 - its_lit_lee - 3D blender low poly animations is one of my favorite genres.
 This video is my fav.